What is EU naturalisation?

 What is the cost of naturalisation?

 Home Office fees are subject to change and you should check before sending in your application.
 Check the latest fees here.
 Also note that if you make a mistake and fail to subject a relevant document, your application will be automatically refused and you will lose your application fee(s).

 How long does it take to get British citizenship?

-On average, we advise our clients to anticipate that their application will be processed in approximately 3 months.
+On average, applications are typically processed in 6 months.
 The complexity of your application will determine how long it will take to be processed, as well as the volume of other applications UKVI have received.

 Under the current rules, you do not need to send your original passport with the application, provided a certified copy (every page) of your passport is sent as part of the document bundle.
 This allows you to continue to travel while your application is being processed.

 What if my application is refused?

-10,642 British citizenship applications were refused in 2015.
-Some of the reasons for refusal were incorrect documentation, failure to complete the form correctly and failing to respond to UKVI’s enquiries in a timely manner.
+British citizenship applications are refused for many reasons.
+Grounds for refusal can include incorrect documentation, failure to complete the form correctly and failing to respond to UKVI’s enquiries in a timely manner.

 If your naturalisation application is refused, you may resubmit an application.